UBC-Thunderbots/Software/docs/getting-started.md

 ## Profiling

 Profiling is an optimization tool used to identify the time and space used by code, with a detailed breakdown to help identify areas of potential performance improvements.
 Unfortunately profiling for Bazel targets is not supported in CLion at this time.
 Hence the only way is via command line.
 Use the following command:

+### Callgrind

+Callgrind is a profiling tool that is part of the Valgrind suite, designed for analyzing program execution and performance with a focus on functional calls and cache usage.
+It is useful for determining specific functions in the code that may bottleneck performance.

 ```
 bazel run -c dbg --run_under="valgrind --tool=callgrind --callgrind-out-file=/ABSOLUTE/PATH/TO/profile.callgrind" //target/to:run